Do spirits have a gender? What gender are angels in Heaven? Are they males, females or both?

 Flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
 We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
 For this perishable body must put on the imperishable, and this mortal body must put on immortality.
 (1 Corinthians 1:51-54)

 We live in a world of duality and separation.
 We are spiritually separated from God, we are separated from our masculine or our feminine aspects of a soul.
 I believe that twin souls -our brothers and sisters – currently serve as guarding angels and wait for us in Heavens to come back.
 They help us and guide us in every way possible.

-I believe in incarnation and birth into the different bodies of male or female to experience different realities for a limited time.
+I believe in incarnation and birth into the different bodies of male or female to experience different realities for a specific time.
 When the time is up, there will be a Judgment day for everybody.
 The final decision has to be made on what type of body we will get next.

 Sometimes a Twin soul is incarnated at the same time in both male and female bodies.
 From personal knowledge, I can tell that this is a very hard experience to go through and this topic deserves a separate article.

 There will be marriage in the age to come, but only one: between God and his people.
 At the wedding of the Lamb, we shall see Jesus in his final glorified body: